adarsh832/STUDENT_AI_SUMMARY/README.md

 CodeBuddy is an AI-powered study assistant specifically designed for computer engineering students.
 It helps you understand complex concepts, analyze study materials, and improve your programming skills.

+You can change the characters of the AI from index.py line 47

 ## Features 🌟

 - **Interactive Chat Interface**: Ask questions and get detailed explanations